How to transfer money online to friends and family

-- Fees generally do not apply.
+- Fees may or may not apply.

 Learn more from this video about how to send money online with Bank of America.

 - Fees depend on the bank, but it could be free.

 Tip: A transit routing number—also known as a check routing number, ABA number or routing transit number (RTN)—is a nine-digit code that identifies the bank, its branch and location.
 Bank of America customers can find their routing numbers by using the routing numbers FAQ page.